 Conflict of Interest Policy HREA-GEN01

 Issuing Authority Health Research Ethics Authority

-Signature of Administrative Authority Chairperson, HREA Regina Coady
+Signature of Administrative Authority Chairperson, HREA Regima Goady

-Author Sharon Newman, Ethics Director
+Author Barbara Mason, Ethics Director

-Approval Date April 2024
+Approval Date July 2025

-Scheduled Review Date April 2027
+Scheduled Review Date July 2028

-Background: The Health Research Ethics Authority (HREA) is an independent, non-profit corporation established under the HREA Act to ensure that all health research conducted with human participants in Newfoundland and Labrador is conducted in an ethical manner, and to enhance public awareness of the ethical dimension of health research.
+Background: The Health Research Ethics Authority (HREA) was established to ensure that all health research conducted with human participants in Newfoundland and Labrador is conducted in an ethical manner and to enhance public awareness of the ethical dimension of health research.
 The HREA is committed to operating with integrity and holds itself to the highest ethical standard, recognizing that accountability and transparency are essential for its operation.
-Research Ethics Office (REO) Personnel provide administrative and other health research ethical review expertise and support to the HREA and HREB, as per Section 6 of the HREA Act.
-REO Personnel may also engage with researchers and students to provide education and consultation.
+Research Ethics Office (REO) Personnel provide administrative and other health research ethical review expertise and support to the HREA and HREB, as per Section 7 of the Health Research Ethics Act (HRE Act).2 REO Personnel may also engage with researchers and students to provide education and consultation.